GenomicAI/mars/README.md

 ## Example Using Genome assembly GRCh38.p14 Chromosome 20
 ### Preparing Input files

-Here, we use reference [Genome assembly GRCh38.p14](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.40/).
-Download it and get the file `GCF_000001405.40_GRCh38.p14_genomic.fna`.
+In this example, we use the reference [Genome assembly GRCh38.p14](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.40/).
+Download the file `GCF_000001405.40_GRCh38.p14_genomic.fna`.
+To filter for chromosome 20, use the following command:
-Filtering the chromosome 20 can be done using the following command.

 ```bash
 ./mars-filter.sh -f GCF_000001405.40_GRCh38.p14_genomic.fna -n NC_000020.11 -r 20
 ```
-This will produce the files `NC_000020.11.fa` and `NC_000020.11.fa.fai` Next, we'll prepare a sequence file and a ground truth VCF file for a random sample (HG00096) of the [GRCh38](http://hgdownload.soe.ucsc.edu/gbdb/hg38/1000Genomes/ALL.chr20.shapeit2_integrated_snvindels_v2a_27022019.GRCh38.phased.vcf.gz) VCF file.
-Download that file and use the below command.
-We'll restrict the example for the region 30000000-32000000
+This command produces the files `NC_000020.11.fa` and `NC_000020.11.fa.fai`.

+Next, prepare a sequence file and a ground truth VCF file for a sample (HG00096) from the [GRCh38](http://hgdownload.soe.ucsc.edu/gbdb/hg38/1000Genomes/ALL.chr20.shapeit2_integrated_snvindels_v2a_27022019.GRCh38.phased.vcf.gz) VCF file.
+Download the file and use the command below, restricting the example to the region 30000000-32000000:

 ```bash
 ./mars-prepare.sh -r 20:30000000-32000000 -f NC_000020.11.fa -v ALL.chr20.shapeit2_integrated_snvindels_v2a_27022019.GRCh38.phased.vcf.gz -s HG00096
 ```
-This will produce the sequence file `HG00096.fa`, index `HG00096.fa.fai`, and the ground truth VCF file `HG00096.vcf.gz`.
+This command generates the sequence file `HG00096.fa`, its index `HG00096.fa.fai`, and the ground truth VCF file `HG00096.vcf.gz`.
-If we need to consider the graph-based method as well, we have to prepare a reference graph using the below command.
-Here, we use five or more random samples other than the selected sample for the analysis.
+If using a graph-based method, prepare a reference graph with the following command.
+Here, select five or more random samples other than the sample chosen for analysis:

 ```bash
 ./mars-graph.sh -r 20:30000000-32000000 -f NC_000020.11.fa -v ALL.chr20.shapeit2_integrated_snvindels_v2a_27022019.GRCh38.phased.vcf.gz -s HG00097,HG00099,HG00100,HG00101,HG00102
 ```
-This will produce `vg.vcf.gz`, its index file `vg.vcf.gz.tbi` and the graph file `vgindex.giraffe.gbz` with its other supporting files `vgindex.dist` and `vgindex.min`.
+This produces `vg.vcf.gz`, its index file `vg.vcf.gz.tbi`, and the graph file `vgindex.giraffe.gbz` with supporting files `vgindex.dist` and `vgindex.min`.

 ### 1. Executing the workflow (wgsim -> bwa mem -> bcftools call)
-First, we'll simulate the reading using the command `mars-reads.sh` with a read length of 100 and a coverage of 60.
+First, simulate the reads using the `mars-reads.sh` command with a read length of 100 and a coverage of 60:

 ```bash
 ./mars-reads.sh -f HG00096.fa -s w -l 100 -d 60
 ```
-This will produce paired read files named `HG00096_reads_R1.fq.gz` and `HG00096_reads_R2.fq.gz`.
+This command generates paired read files named `HG00096_reads_R1.fq.gz` and `HG00096_reads_R2.fq.gz`.

-The next step is to map the reads to the reference sequence using the command `mars-map.sh`
+Next, map the reads to the reference sequence using `mars-map.sh`:

 ```bash
 ./mars-map.sh -f NC_000020.11.fa -1 HG00096_reads_R1.fq.gz -2 HG00096_reads_R2.fq.gz -t 48 -m m
 ```
-This will produce a bam file called `HG00096.bam`.
+This produces a BAM file named `HG00096.bam`.

-Now we can do the variant calling using `mars-call.sh`.
+Now, perform variant calling with `mars-call.sh`:

 ```bash
 ./mars-call.sh -f NC_000020.11.fa -m HG00096.bam -c b -t 48
 ```
-This step will create a VCF file called `HG00096.mars.b.vcf.gz`.
+This step generates a VCF file called `HG00096.mars.b.vcf.gz`.

-The final step is to compare the 2 VCF files `HG00096.mars.b.vcf.gz` and `HG00096.vcf.gz` using `mars-compare.sh`.
+Finally, compare the two VCF files (`HG00096.mars.b.vcf.gz` and `HG00096.vcf.gz`) using `mars-compare.sh`:

 ```bash
 ./mars-compare.sh -g HG00096.vcf.gz -v HG00096.mars.b.vcf.gz -f HG00096.fa
 ```
-This command will produce the below report with all the stats.
+This command outputs a report with statistics:

 | Description | Stats |
 |:----------------------------------|-----------:|